Tesselay/GameOfLife/README.md

 To-Do:

-    - Add custom preset-design capabilities for user
+    - Redo as QtGUIApplication
     - change running simulation to be a menu with buttons for: {Start, Stop, Step Forward, Cancel}

+Done:

+    - Added custom preset capabilities for the user

 @author Dominique Lahl
-@version 1.0 26/01/2019
+@version 1.1 26/01/2019